Free digital access

 Expanding Partnerships and Shifting Paradigms

 The second part of the volume affirms that we can’t use old structures to solve unprecedented problems.
-As such, the essays highlight the role of the arts and humanities as fundamental wireframes to re-envision the fields of business and finance, technology, science, sociology, and medicine.
+As such, the essays highlight the role of the arts and humanities as fundamental wire frames to re-envision the fields of business and finance, technology, science, sociology, education and medicine.
 Contributors suggest that all disciplines are standing before a much-needed currency change, one in which the systems by which they operate must understand how we can impact and inform one another through more fluid and inter-related structures.
 As such, they too discuss how their unusual partnerships have emboldened and transformed the way individuals understand themselves and their environments, the conflicts that are determining their lives as well as their own responsibility in action or inaction.
 Their partnerships teach us how to perceive our lives and our disciplines through a broader context.
 They refresh and re-interpret the ways in which we have traditionally assigned space and value to the arts and humanities themselves.

 Susan Frost | President of Frost Marketing Communications, Inc